 Summary

 Security Operations Centre (SOC) services and SIEM platform procurement represent some of the largest and highest-value cybersecurity contracts in European public procurement.
 The EU Cyber Solidarity Act has directly funded national SOC establishment, while NIS2 compliance is driving demand for managed detection and response among thousands of public bodies that cannot sustain in-house 24/7 security monitoring.
-SIEM contracts for Splunk, Microsoft Sentinel, IBM QRadar, and competing platforms โ plus the managed services to operate them โ are among the fastest-growing segments on TED.
-This guide explains the market, what is being bought, and how to position for it.
+SIEM contracts for Splunk, Microsoft Sentinel, IBM QRadar, and competing platforms — plus the managed services to operate them — are among the fastest-growing segments on TED.

 SOC-as-a-Service Procurement Growth